Introducing Bulletproof Investing

 Every week, we'll post our best bulletproof portfolios, at those two dollar values.
 By "best" we mean the ones with the highest potential upside relative to downside risk.
 You'll also get personal access to us, via comments and a chat room where you can ask questions.

-As a bonus, you'll get real-time access to our prediction market picks, such our recent 102% one-day gain.
+As a bonus, you'll get real-time access to our prediction market picks, such as our recent 102% one-day gain.
 This doesn't have much to do with Bulletproof Investing, except in the sense that you may be a little bored by investing so safely with us that small dollar bets in the prediction markets may satiate your need for excitement.
 But it's also something we seem to have a talent for, so we're happy to let subscribers bet alongside us.

 Why You Should Consider Joining Now